-- Attacks could occur at any time and could be directed against government buildings, public areas and locations known to be frequented by foreigners including tourist sites, hotels, shopping areas, restaurants and cafes and large scale sporting and cultural events.
+- Attacks could occur at any time and could be directed against government buildings, public areas and locations known to be frequented by foreigners including tourist sites, hotels, shopping areas, restaurants, cafes, and large scale sporting and cultural events.

 - You should avoid all public gatherings and protests as they often turn violent.
 You should monitor local and international media for information on current developments affecting your safety and security and follow the advice of local authorities.
 If you are in an area where a protest is occurring you should either leave the area, if it is safe to do so, or remain indoors and away from windows.

-- There continues to be a visible security presence in Bahrain, particularly around Manama city centre and Shia villages.
+- There continues to be a visible security presence in Bahrain, particularly around Manama city centre and Shia-majority villages.
 You should follow the instructions of local authorities and security forces.

 - You should take particular care in the period surrounding Friday prayers and at night due to the potential for civil disturbances.
 Shia-majority areas, including the Sanabis area, Hamad town, Saar, Budaiya and the Sitra area, may continue to experience unrest.
 Visitors to Bahrain should reconsider their need to travel outside the central business area after nightfall and should restrict their movements to major routes at all times.